 Were you or someone you love diagnosed with cancer after taking prescription or over-the-counter Zantac or generic ranitidine?
 If so, you may be entitled to compensation from the manufacturer or another at-fault party.

-At Scott Vicknair, LLC, our exceptional team of New Orleans trial lawyers help clients harmed by dangerous drugs fight for the fair recovery they deserve.
+At Scott Vicknair, LLC, our exceptional team of class action/mass tort lawyers help clients harmed by dangerous drugs fight for the fair recovery they deserve.
 We’re now reviewing cases for people who have developed cancer after taking Zantac.
+If a ranitidine drug was part of your medication regimen and you’re suffering from serious health problems, your case may qualify, regardless of where you live.
+Here’s what our New Orleans Zantac lawyers think you should know.

 About Zantac (Ranitidine)